-According to the Mobile survey, Samsung is found at the top spot with 39 percent market share, like the way it stands for the whole world (but a little higher market share here as compared to the world).
-Though Nokia sold its mobile business to Microsoft and has very less share in the world, it stands at the second spot (with 20 percent) with the majority of them being old operating system Symbian OS.
+According to the Mobile survey, Samsung is found at the top spot with 39 percent market share, as the way it stands for the whole world (but a little higher market share here as compared to the world).
+Though Nokia sold its mobile business to Microsoft and has very little share in the world, it stands at the second spot (with 20 percent) with the majority of them being old operating system Symbian OS.

-As found from the survey result also, these Indian firms take good position after the top three vendors, which is expected to rise more here in Nepal (Official launch of Android one to expand the rise).
-Chinese handset maker Huawei (with Official store here) is at the tenth position with 2 percent market share, the same percentage as with Lava, HTC and LG.
+As found from the survey result also, these Indian firms take a good position after the top three vendors, which is expected to rise more here in Nepal (Official launch of Android one to expand the rise).
+Chinese handset maker Huawei is at the tenth position with a 2 percent market share, the same percentage as with Lava, HTC, and LG.

 If we see the total smartphone penetration in the country, it is near to 20 percent as predicted from the data back in 2014.
 But this percentage share is found to be high in a city like Kathmandu (where the data was collected).
 According to the survey data, smartphone penetration is found to be around 65 percent in the capital, with the dominance of Android phones (60 percent among them).

 This is the first outcome of the Mobile survey result of 2015 for the Top Mobile phone makers in Nepal.
 More results will be coming soon.
 Please stay in touch.

 Follow us on Facebook, Twitter, and Viber to get latest news, information about Ntc, Ncell, Smart Cell and phones in Nepal.